pylight/vimrc/README.md

         ./install-vimrc.sh

-3. (Optional, if you want Command-T) Compile the Command-T plugin

-        cd .vim/bundle/command-t/ruby/command-t
-        ruby extconf.rb
-        make

 INSTALL & UPGRADE PLUGIN BUNDLES
 --------------------------------

 All plugins (except vim-latex) were checked out as git submodules, which can be upgraded with `git pull`.
-For example, to upgrade Command-T
+For example, to upgrade Nerdtree

-     cd ~/.vim/bundle/command-t
+     cd ~/.vim/bundle/nerdtree
      git pull

 To install a new plugin as a git submoudle, type the followin commands.